-On June 15, 2000, Toledo City Council passed the "Living Wage" Ordinance (ORD. #577-00) which requires that the City of Toledo, and certain employers doing business with the City, to pay employees working on City-funded contracts at least 110% above the Federal Poverty Level (for a family of four (4)) with a minimum level of health insurance or 130% above the Federal Poverty Level when health insurance is not made available.
+On June 15, 2000, Toledo City Council passed the "Living Wage" Ordinance (ORD. #577-00) which requires that the city of Toledo, and certain employers doing business with the City, to pay employees working on City-funded contracts at least 110% above the Federal Poverty Level (for a family of four (4)) with a minimum level of health insurance or 130% above the Federal Poverty Level when health insurance is not made available.
 These rates are adjusted annually according to the updated Federal Poverty Level in the Federal Register.

 There are 10 exemptions to the Living Wage Ordinance.
-The 10 exemptions were developed to help ensure that companies were not unfairly penalized and to ensure that economic development effo1ts were not unnecessarily impeded.
+The 10 exemptions were developed to help ensure that companies were not unfairly penalized and to ensure that economic development efforts were not unnecessarily impeded.
 The exemptions are:

 - Contractors or subcontractors with fewer than 25 employees;

 - Financial assistance recipients with fewer than 50 employees;

 - Recipients of Community Development Block Grant funding;